Over the Garden Wall: Production

 Production for Over the Garden Wall commenced in late 2013.
 McHale initially envisioned eighteen chapters in the series, but the episode count was brought to ten to accommodate budget and time constraints.
-Early drafts of episodes from the show's pitch bible included a skinless witch character and a villain who carves dice from the bones of kidnapped children, as well a running plot throughout four episodes in which Wirt and Gregory are transformed into animals (Gregory being a duck and Wirt being "either a bear or a dog ...
+Early drafts of episodes from the show's pitch bible included a skinless witch character and a villain who carves dice from the bones of kidnapped children, as well as a running plot throughout four episodes in which Wirt and Gregory are transformed into animals (Gregory being a duck and Wirt being "either a bear or a dog ...
 Nobody can tell which").

 The ten episodes marked the first miniseries on the Cartoon Network.
 The show features Wood and Dean (reprising their roles from the short), along with Lynskey as the main voice cast.
 McHale and his crew tried to maintain a balance between frightening imagery and "episodes that are just light and funny".
 For the music, McHale drew inspiration from "classic American, opera singing".
 Nick Cross served as art director and Nate Cash as supervising director; both worked with McHale alongside storyboard artists located in New York and Chicago.
 This distance proved difficult for McHale, who found it "particularly daunting considering the idiosyncratic nature of the production".

 The series' art was inspired by a variety of sources, including the 1890s McLoughlin Brothers board game Game of Frog Pond, illustrations by Gustave Doré for Cervantes's Don Quixote, old illustrations for the Hans Christian Andersen story "The Tinderbox", the Cheshire Cat illustration by John Tenniel from Alice's Adventures in Wonderland, and the "Dogville Comedies" short films.
 McHale referenced chromolithography, vintage Halloween postcards, magic lantern slides, and photographs of New England foliage to create the show's style.